-Living through the Covid Pandemic is the biggest challenge we have faced for over seventy years.
-The Pandemic is also history in the making.
+Living through the Covid Pandemic was the biggest challenge we have faced for over seventy years.
+The Pandemic was also history in the making.

-As a photographer living in St Albans, I am working with St Albans Museums, local community groups and businesses to record the way in which we are surviving the Pandemic.
-I am doing that by making portraits of people, mainly in the Market Place, but also elsewhere in town, as they go about their daily lives, shopping, working etc. I am taking photographs of people both wearing and not wearing their Covid-safety masks.
-I am also asking everyone photographed to say a few words about the Pandemic and how it has affected them.
-I am producing the portraits as digital diptychs - portraits of each person with and without a mask, side by side, with a short caption beneath.
+As a photographer living in St Albans, I worked with St Albans Museums, local community groups and businesses during 2020 and 2021 to record the way in which we survived the Pandemic.
+I did that that by making portraits of people, mainly in the Market Place, but also elsewhere in town, as they went about their daily lives, shopping, working etc. I took photographs of people both wearing and not wearing their Covid-safety masks.
+I also asked everyone photographed to say a few words about the Pandemic and how it had affected them.
+I produced the portraits as digital diptychs - portraits of each person with and without a mask, side by side, with a short caption beneath.
 The portraits reflect the diversity of St Albans.